runvnc/evolvingbitcoin/README.md

 What we really need (still) is a common technology that really facilitates automated deep integration between systems.

-In contrast, take for example a leading-edge open software module registry and ecosystem like `npm`.
+Take for example a leading-edge open software module registry and ecosystem like `npm`.
 This system provides semantic versioning to manage dependencies and offers the fundamental advantage of nearly instant integration between pieces of software.
 So one could compare the effort involved with upgrading a popular module in a Node.js application versus ratifying a BIP by committee and implementing new protocol features from